Net-baryon number fluctuations with the hadron resonance gas model using Tsallis distribution: Introduction

 The HRG model in Boltzmann approximation follows an exponential behavior of particle production corresponding to Boltzmann-Gibbs (BG) statistics.
-Recently, it has been realized that particle production both in heavy ion and proton-proton collisions at RHIC and LHC energies can be described successfully using a power law type distribution rather than the exponential one \cite{Tang:2008ud,Wong:2012zr,Cleymans:2011in}.
-Therefore, the Tsallis distribution function is being used for particle production with nonextensive parameter $q$ such that it approaches Boltzmann distribution in the limit $q\rightarrow 1$.
+Recently, it has been shown that particle production both in heavy ion and proton-proton collisions at RHIC and large hadron collider (LHC) energies can be described successfully using a power law distribution at high transverse momentum rather than using the exponential one \cite{Tang:2008ud,Wong:2012zr,Cleymans:2011in}.
+Therefore, the Tsallis distribution function is being used for particle production with non-extensive parameter $q$ such that it approaches Boltzmann distribution in the limit $q\rightarrow 1$.
 In the context of particle production in heavy ion collisions, Tsallis distribution has been interpreted as the superposition of Boltzmann distributions with different temperatures \cite{Wilk:1999dr}.
-Such a situation can occur when the hadronic fireball is not homogeneous in temperature $T$ but fluctuates from point to point around some equilibrium value $T_f$ ~\cite{Wilk:2012zn}.
+Such a situation can occur when the hot and dense medium created in high-energy nuclear collisions is not homogeneous in temperature but fluctuates from point to point around some equilibrium value $T_f$ ~\cite{Wilk:2012zn,Stodolsky:1995ds}.
 The temperature fluctuation which exists in small part of the phase space with respect to the whole is another source of non-statistical fluctuation.
-This is different from the statistical fluctuations of event by event type and should be properly accounted in the model.
-In general, Tsallis nonextensive statistics is supposed to include all situations characterized by long range interactions, long range microscopic memory and space time fractal structure of the process \cite{tsallis,Biro:2005uv}.
-Therefore, we consider a hadron resonance gas model using Tsallis nonextensive distribution to study fluctuations of net-baryon production in Au+Au collisions at RHIC energies.
-In the limit $q\rightarrow 1$, we recover the HRG results.
+This is different from the statistical fluctuations measured on an event by event basis and should be properly accounted in the model.
+In general, Tsallis non-extensive statistics is supposed to include situations characterized by long range interactions, long range microscopic memory and space time fractal structure of the process \cite{tsallis,Wilk:2006vp}.
+There could also be other non-statistical fluctuations of dynamical nature associated with phase transition where the correlation length diverges at the critical point \cite{Berdnikov:1999ph}.
+It may so happen that either due to finite size effect or if the freeze-out occurs at a temperature far away from the critical point, the strength of the dynamical fluctuations becomes progressively weaker.
+However, these dynamical fluctuations can still be studied through higher moments which diverge faster than the lower moment like the variance \cite{Stephanov:2008qz}.